Becoming a Governor

 The Council of Governors will meet at least four times a year; the Trust will provide support to meetings.
 Governors will not receive payment for their role; they will however be entitled to claim relevant expenses i.e. travel expenses.

-Governors can also get involved in hospital working groups such as those looking at nutrition, patient dignity, preventing falls and infection control.
+Governors can also get involved in hospital working groups such as those looking at outpatient clinics or helping us to improve our patient information.
 The Governors also help in recruiting new members at hospital events, such as the open day, and community events and fetes.

 Interested in becoming a Governor?